 Augmented Reality is cutting-edge technology that inserts elements from the virtual world into the real one.
 Various studies relating to the use of AR technology in learning (link below) report that using Augmented Reality as an ancillary tool for learning enhances learner engagement.
-Additionally, it helps learners gain a better understanding of information, as compared to the traditional brick and mortar schooling, which often focuses more on memorization and rote.
+Additionally, it helps learners gain a better understanding of information compared to the traditional brick and mortar schooling, which often focuses more on memorization and rote.
 Thus, the inherent concept of Augmented Learning appeals to young learners.

 Augmented Learning does away with a big chunk of descriptive text.
 Instead, the learners confirm their observations with the help of visual aids, which are better for knowledge and information retention.
-Moreover, learning can be directed towards gathering facts without much difficulty and applying learning in real-time, rather than reading and memorizing content.
+Moreover, learning can be directed toward gathering facts without much difficulty and applying learning in real-time rather than reading and memorizing content.

 There are a variety of Augmented Reality tools that are already available on the internet.
 These tools help create learning content that is both exciting and informational.

 - Employ creative digital puzzle boxes!
-Several AR related tools are available on the internet that offer learning activities for students in the form of puzzles, for example: Breakout EDU.
+Several AR-related tools are available on the internet to offer learning activities for students in the form of puzzles.
+For example, Breakout EDU.

 - Create customized markers.
 Augmented Reality markers, or AR-markers, are visual cues that trigger a certain virtual response.
-Using various tools available on the internet, teachers can conveniently make their own custom AR markers.
-There are already a number of custom-made markers available online.
+Using various tools available on the internet, teachers can conveniently make their custom AR markers.
+There are already several custom-made markers available online.
 These custom markers ensure that Augmented Learning is directly linked to the content of the lesson.

 - Encourage Students to Create.
-Some platforms such as Metaverse AR Platform do not require any coding to create AR experiences.
+Some platforms, such as the Metaverse AR Platform, do not require any coding to create AR experiences.
 So, students can make use of these resources to demonstrate learning in a single class.
 Moreover, they can share the final product with friends and family outside the classroom.

 Limitations of Augmented Learning